 - What happened during the day?

-- Did you stay on your schedule?
-(Why or why not?)
+- Did you stay on your timed schedule for homeschooling (and other schedules)?
+Why or why not?

 - What worked?